kregfile/kregfile/Readme.md

 - `views` contains the ejs templates (not many)

 How to devel?
+---

 - Run `yarn run pack` in a shell.
 This will start webpack in watch mode and rebundle once the sources change automatically
 - Run `nodemon` in another shell.
 This will trigger server restarts automatically when you change things.

 The clients (browser tabs) should automatically reconnect and pull any new client code version automatically.

+Troubleshooting FAQ
+---

+1. *My previews do not work!*

+   Make sure you have all the prerequites installed.
+   Then it might be firejail that is broken, e.g. it refuses to run in another "sandbox" (which might be the VPS/linux container/docker your kregfile is running in).
+   If that's the case, then consider turning off the "jail" config option and check if it then works for you.